As the winter months approach, common bats will either migrate to warmer climates or more commonly, hibernate from November to April.

-Don’t Kill the bats You may not realize this, but in most states, bats are a protected species.
+Don’t Kill the bats You may not realize this, but in Illinois, as in most states, bats are a protected species.
 They are so valuable in helping control insect populations that they are protected at both the state and federal level.

 Don’t use poisons, glue boards, or high-frequency noise emitters Although you might be able to buy these products online, there is actually a federal ban on ultrasonic pest control devices.
 It is illegal to poison bats in Illinois.